TylerCityStation

 MASSAPEAG2 [CVT, c1930?]

-Based on the PUC notes above and the style of dress the woman displays, it would seem more plausible that this simple shelter was put up in the late 1920s or 1930s for CVT riders.
-Passenger service lasted until 1947.
+The style of dress the woman displays makes it likely that this simple shelter was put up in the late 1920s or 1930s for CVT riders.
+Passenger service lasted until 1947, and, according to one source, consisted of a coach on a freight train in the final year.
+[REFS: NLD/04/28/1953/24][rev050317]

 MECHANICSVILLE1 [B&NYC, 1854]